 Airport Security in Pakistan

-This guide covers practical tips for navigating Pakistani airports - the things your airline won't tell you.
+This guide covers practical tips for navigating Pakistani airports.

 For baggage allowances, prohibited items, and flight policies, refer to your airline's website.